Policy 5404 – Cash Handling Policy and Procedures

 - A department should immediately contact the Comptroller, University Police, appropriate Dean or Division Head, and the Office of Internal Audit if monies are found to be missing, or if there is suspicion of theft or diversion of funds.

 - Departments handling cash should separate, to the extent possible, all duties relating to cash handling.
 A system of checks and balances should be established in which tasks are performed by different individuals in order to assure adequate controls.
-For example, one person should prepare the deposits and a second person should review the department’s monthly ledger verifying the deposits.
+For example, to the extent possible, one person should collect the payments, another person should prepare the deposits, and a third person should review the department’s monthly ledger verifying the deposits.

 - It is the department head’s responsibility to ensure that any amount deposited with the Cashiers’ Office includes all monies received.

 - The department head or his designee should review the department’s account on a regular basis, but not less than monthly.
-The department head will receive monthly ledgers of all departmental accounts and may also access the departmental accounts and transactions on-line.
+The department head may access the departmental accounts and transactions online in Workday.

 - Checks returned by the depository bank for non-sufficient funds, stop payments, or closed accounts result in additional service fees to the University.
 Students whose checks are returned to the Comptroller’s Office for any of these reasons will be assessed a returned check fee as set by the Comptroller’s Office.
 Students with a returned check will not be permitted to present personal checks to the Cashiers’ Office for the current quarter.
 Students with three or more returned checks will lose check writing privileges for the current quarter and the following quarter.
 Students who have five or more returned checks will permanently lose their check writing privileges at the University.